exec-helper/source/src/applications/exec-helper.rst

     Print the commands that would be executed, but  do not execute them.

+.. option:: -k, --keep-going

+    Execute all scheduled commands, even if one or more of them fail.

 Configured options
 ==================
 Additional command-line options for :program:`exec-helper` can be configured in the settings file.
 Refer to the :manpage:`exec-helper-config(5)` documentation for more information.

 Exit status
 ===========
-Exec-helper exits with a status of *zero* if all commands are executed successfully.
 When :program:`exec-helper` is called improperly or its plugins are invoked improperly, :program:`exec-helper` will exit with a status of *one*.
-If the executed return commands return an error code, the *exit status of the last executed command* is returned as the exit status of :program:`exec-helper`.
+In other cases, it exits with the same status as the last failed command or *zero* if all commands are executed successfully.

 Auto-completion
 ===============